AltCampus/data-structure-and-algos/src/data-structure/trees&linkedlist/README.md

 # Trees & linked List

+LINKED LIST
+Comprised of nodes that represent a sequence.
+Each node is composed of data and a reference/link to the next node.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites